robson3999/busker/README.md

 ## To fix
 - [x] user can add multiple times same song to his songbook,
 - [x] user can't remove songs from his songbook without deleting them from main DB,
-- [ ] anybody can create blank song object - needed validation,
+- [x] anybody can create blank song object - needed validation,
 - [ ] search field is case sensitive (should be insensitive - maybe regexp?),
-- [ ] all users can do all CRUD operations - maybe some mods and admins?,
+- [x] all users can do all CRUD operations,
 - [x] duplicated notice/alert messages,
-- [ ] some issues with layout on different browsers,
+- [x] some issues with layout on different browsers,